 When it comes to protein, it doesn’t always have to mean meat.
 Beans and rice are a good source of protein and fiber whether or not you are on a budget.
 It may surprise you that a lunch of beans, rice and a salad using a squeezed lime for dressing costs a little more than one dollar.

-Limit screen time.
 TVs and smart phones don’t have to be thrown away, just used responsibly.
 A great resource put out by the American Academy of Pediatrics is healthychildren.org.
 This website will help you develop a reasonable screen time plan that works for your family.
 A limited amount of screen time can also be used as a reward system.

-- Play outdoors.
 Get your kids outside!
 We’re in the best months of the year for outdoor physical activity, whether it’s organized sports, playing catch in the backyard or going for a hike.

 Check out these great family-friendly hikes in your area:

-- Lincoln County: Drift Creek Falls Trail, between Salem and Lincoln City
+- Lincoln County: Drift Creek Falls Trail, between Salem and Lincoln City or the Yaquina Bay Lighthouse trails in Newport.

 - Linn County: McDowell Creek Falls, between Lebanon and Sweet Home